flame-cai/win64-local-ocr-tool/synthetic-data-gen/blueprint.md

     -   `font_size_norm`: Font size divided by page height.
 -   **`labels_textbox.txt`**: `textbox_id` (integer).
 -   **`labels_textline.txt`**: `textline_id` (globally unique integer).
--   **`{sample_id}.png`**: Visualization of the page, color-coded by textbox ID.
-(Before we generate millions of data points, we should optionally be able visualize and save images of a small number of data points just to verify if the code is working.)
-We also want optional rendering flags (controlled via config) to color all points on the same text line with the same color, and set the size of the points as per the font size.
+-   **`{sample_id}.png`**: Visualization of the page (Before we generate millions of data points, we should optionally be able visualize and save images of a small number of data points just to verify if the code is working.)
+We also want optional rendering flags (controlled via config):
+ - color-coded by textboxes on a page (all points in a text box the same color)
+ - color-coded by text lines on a page (all points in a text line the same color) In both cases, the size of the points as per the font size.
+Also please mark the borders of the page as black.
+And use bold colorblind friendly contrasting colors: '#ffe119', '#4363d8', '#f58231', '#dcbeff', '#800000', '#000075', '#a9a9a9', '#ffffff', '#000000'

-Ambiguous Layout Labeling: For the Grid and Concentric layouts, we can treat the entire grid/concentric circles as a single TextBox, and then each row/column or circle/spoke can be labelled as TextLine.
+Ambiguous Layout Labeling: For the Grid layouts, we can treat the entire grid as a single TextBox, and then each row/column can be labelled as TextLine.
 For each one of such generated layouts we want to save two data points, with everything but the labels different.
 It's okay if the input txt files are duplicate.

 for example input_unnormalized.txt should look like this (with x, y, and font_size)